thu-coai/tatk/tatk/policy/pg/README.md

 # REINFORCE

+A simple stochastic gradient algorithm for policy gradient reinforcement learning.
+We adapt REINFORCE to the dialog policy.

 ## Train

-Refer to example_train.py under the root directory and *Train RL Policies* in the tutorial
+Refer to example_train.py under the root directory and *Train RL Policies* in the tutorial.

 ## Reference